triptech69/Numeridex-Supermarket-Sales-analysis/README.md

 * This project analyzes a supermarket sales dataset containing detailed information on customer transactions across multiple branches.
 * The dataset captures detailed transaction information from January through March 2019, with 100 records representing customer purchases.
 * The aim is to identify sales trends, understand customer purchasing behavior, and evaluate overall business performance to support data-driven decision-making for      future growth.
+## Insights and Interpretation
+* Health & Beauty, Sports & Travel, and Food & Beverages are the top-performing product categories, driving the majority of sales revenue.
+* Branch C (Naypyitaw) recorded the highest sales.
+* E-wallet payments are the most preferred payment method.
+* Normal customers generate more total revenue than Members.
+* Sales performance peaked in March after a February dip
+* The average customer rating of 6.89 indicates moderate satisfaction, highlighting opportunities for service quality improvements.
+* Electronic Accessories and Fashion Accessories significantly underperformed.